alewain/llm-degrad/README.md

 - **`mlp_only`**: Feed-forward network matrices (gate, up, down)
 - **`embed_only`**: Token embedding matrix (`embed_tokens.weight`, lookup table)

-**Note:** Degradations are applied to the weight values of these matrices across all layers simultaneously.
+**Note:** In this version, degradations are applied to the weight values of these matrices across all layers simultaneously.

 ### Variants (Method + Target Combinations)

 <sub>_Defined in [`configs/experiment_configs.py`](configs/experiment_configs.py)_</sub>

-Each variant is a specific combination of degradation method and target parameter group.
+Each experiment variant is a specific combination of degradation method and target parameter group.
 The following 5 variants were used in this thesis:

 | Index | Name | Method | Target | Range | Steps |
 |-------|------|--------|--------|-------|-------|